sunyt32/structured-prompting/README.md

-# Coreset method for in-context learning
+# structured prompting for in-context learning